adi-devv/Flickd-AI-Hackathon/README.md

 [![CLIP](https://img.shields.io/badge/CLIP-OpenAI-red)](https://github.com/openai/CLIP)

 <div align="center">
-  <em>AI-powered fashion detection and matching system</em>
+  <em>AI-powered fashion detection and matching system for Flickd</em>
 </div>

 ## 📋 Overview

-Flickd is an advanced AI system that revolutionizes fashion detection in videos.
-It combines state-of-the-art computer vision and natural language processing to:
+This project is developed for Flickd Hackathon, a new-age fashion app that brings AI-powered fashion detection to your fingertips.
+The system enhances Flickd's capabilities by:

-- Detect fashion items in video frames
+- Automatically detecting fashion items in user-uploaded videos
-- Match detected items with similar products from a catalog
+- Matching detected items with similar products from Flickd's catalog
-- Classify fashion vibes and styles
+- Analyzing fashion styles and vibes to provide personalized recommendations
-- Provide detailed product recommendations
+- Enabling seamless product discovery and shopping experiences

+Built with cutting-edge AI technologies, this system helps Flickd users discover fashion items they love, find similar products, and get style recommendations - all through the power of computer vision and natural language processing.

 ## 🛠️ Technologies Used